Falangism: Position within the political spectrum

 Scholarly sources reviewing Falangism place it on the far right of the political spectrum.
 Falangism has attacked both the political left and the right as its "enemies", declaring itself to be neither left nor right, but a syncretic third position.
 The founder of the Falange, José Antonio Primo de Rivera, said: "Fascism was born to inspire a faith not of the Right (which at bottom aspires to conserve everything, even injustice) or of the Left (which at bottom aspires to destroy everything, even goodness), but a collective, integral, national faith."
 Some also state they lean more towards authoritarian conservatism.
-While deriving from authoritarian conservatism it is marked by left-leaning economics and initial links to leftist thought.

-Components
+Ideology

 Nationalism and racialism

 During the Spanish Civil War, the Falange and the Carlists both promoted the incorporation of Portugal into Spain, and the new Falange resulting from their unification in 1937 continued to do so.
-The Falange also advocated the incorporation of Gibraltar into Spain, both before and after its merger with the Carlists.
+The Falange also advocated the incorporation of Gibraltar and French Morocco into Spain, both before and after its merger with the Carlists.
 During its early years, the Falange produced maps of Spain that included Portugal as a province of Spain.
 The Carlists stated that a Carlist Spain would retake Gibraltar and Portugal.
 After the civil war, some radical members of the Falange called for reunification with Portugal and annexation of former Spanish territories in the French Pyrenees.
 During World War II, Franco in a communiqué with Germany on 26 May 1942 declared that Portugal should be made a part of Spain.